beannie-j/beannie-j/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there 👋
 - :uk: :kr:   My name is Jeannie, and I am a Full Stack Developer from South Korea, currently working in London.
 - :nerd_face:   Right now, I am learning Scala with a focus of functional programming and AKKA.
 - :dolphin:   Apart from coding, I'm human and have interests outside of working!
-This includes cycling, :dog: studying about dog behaviours/welfare, knitting, and catching up with friends.
+This includes cycling, :dog: studying dog behaviours/welfare, knitting, and catching up with friends.